Skip to main content

 Payback Period = (Initial Investment / Average Annual Cash Inflow)

-The payback method helps in quickly evaluating projects and reducing the risk of losses.
+The payback method helps quickly evaluate projects and reduce the risk of losses.
 A project with a short payback period is efficient and improves liquidity.
-It implies the project is less risky and helpful for small enterprises with restricted resources.
-A smaller payback period also reduces the risk of losses caused due to changes in the economy.
+It implies that the project is less risky and more helpful for small enterprises with limited resources.
+A shorter payback period also reduces the risk of losses from economic changes.

-The IRR is arrived at by finding out the discount rate needed to make NPV zero.
-IRR method is used to evaluate projects of different tenures basis their rates of forecasted return.
+The IRR is the discount rate at which the NPV of all cash flows from a project or investment becomes zero.
+In other words, it is the break-even rate of return.
+The IRR method is used to evaluate and compare projects of different time horizons based on their projected rates of return.

-For example, Comparing the projected profitability of 3-year and 10-year projects.
+For example, when comparing the projected profitability of a 3-year and a 10-year project.
 NPV calculates the total amount of money you will make in an investment, factoring in the time value of money.
 In IRR, you calculate the annual rate of return that you would earn.
+A higher IRR relative to the cost of capital generally indicates a more attractive investment.

 While NPV is a good method to evaluate your investments, its use requires an understanding of the following factors: